jay-pm/Database-SQL/README.md

     WHERE (release_year >= 1990 AND release_year < 2000)
     AND (language = 'French' OR language = 'Spanish') AND gross > 2000000

+In SQL the BETWEEN keyword provides a useful shorthand for filtering values within a specified range.
+BETWEEN is inclusive, meaning the beginning and end values are included in the results!

+    SELECT title
+    FROM films
+    WHERE release_year
+    BETWEEN 1994 AND 2000;